fiveladdercon/launchpad/docs/_engines/map.pl.md

 map.pl
 ======

-[map.pl] outputs named fields and regions in the space in a simple line based format suitable for diffing and quickly checking the input.
+[map.pl] outputs *named* fields and regions in the space in a simple line based format suitable for diffing and quickly inspecting the input.

 Usage